Cooler Master V1000 1000W (Page 3 of 4) | Reports

 A quick tug on the shell, and we got straight to the internal inspection.
 The transient filter stage is the first input stage of a computer power supply, so we will take a look at that first.
 Cooler Master has always done a great job in the past to make sure their premium power supplies met or exceeded the recommended requirements, and the Seasonic based V1000 is no exception.
 The Cooler Master V1000 1000W has three ferrite coils, one metal oxide varistor, three metalized polyester X-capacitors, and six ceramic Y-capacitors.
 This is three times the amount of X capacitors and Y capacitors than recommended.
 Considering how many modern day PSUs have missing MOVs, I am happy to see it here, as this component is used to stabilize spikes from the AC line along with a TVS diode.

-On the primary side, we can see two Japanese made Nippon Chemi-Con capacitors connected in parallel.
-Japanese made capacitors are usually what we expect from something in this price range, so this is nothing surprising.
+On the primary side, we can see two Japanese brand Nippon Chemi-Con capacitors connected in parallel.
+Japanese brand capacitors are usually what we expect from something in this price range, so this is nothing surprising.
 Our 1000W version of Cooler Master's V series incorporates two 390µF x 420V capacitors for a total capacitance equivalence of a single 780µF x 420V capacitor (Remember that values add up when capacitors are hooked up in parallel, unlike resistors).
 These units are rated at 105c; whereas more value oriented power supplies usually use 85c rated capacitors.

 The active PFC circuit featured on the Cooler Master V1000 1000W uses two Lite-On Semiconductor GBJ1506 glass passivated bridge rectifiers, and is controlled by an ON Semiconductor NCP1654 power factor controller.
 At 115V, the maximum rectified forward current capacity with heatsink is 15A each, so you can theoretically pull up to 3450W (15A * 2 diode * 115V) from the bridge rectifier at 100% efficiency -- of course, this is limited by the fact that it is not 100% efficient, and also neglects the fact that not every component in the system are able to keep up.
 Two Infineon IPP60R125CP power MOFSET transistors are used on the active PFC circuit on the Cooler Master V1000 power supply, with a Rohm Semiconductor SCS108AG SiC Schottky barrier diode.
 Four Infineon IPP50R250CP power transistors are attached to a dedicated heatsink, with a Champion CM6901 LLC resonant controller to boost efficiency.
 Each Infineon IPP60R125CP MOFSET can deliver up to 16A at 100 degrees Celsius continuously.
 These transistors present a maximum resistance of 0.125 ohm when turned on; with a typical resistance of 0.110 ohm according to the manufacturer's data sheet.
 The Infineon IPP50R250CP MOSFETs can deliver up to 9A at 100 degrees Celsius continuously; with a maximum resistance of 0.25 ohm, and a typical resistance of 0.11 ohm.
 This on characteristic is called Static Drain-Source On-Resistance, or commonly abbreviated as RDS(on).
 The more efficient the component is, the lower the RDS(on) value, since it wastes less power with lower resistance.